 The Group does not tend to subcontract activities to third parties that may affect the financial statements in any material way.
-In any event, when the Group subcontracts certain work to third parties, it ensures the subcontractor has the necessary technical capacity, independence and competence.
+In any event, when the Group subcontracts certain work to third parties, it ensures the subcontractor has the necessary technical capacity, independence, competence and solvency of the subcontracted entity.